Molly C. Kenney

 Molly earned her bachelor’s degree from American University, graduating summa cum laude and a member of Phi Beta Kappa.
 She completed her junior year of study at the London School of Economics and Political Science.
 She is a 2008 Harry S. Truman Foundation Scholar.
 Prior to attending law school, Molly worked on the federal and state policy team at a social policy think tank in Washington, D.C.

 Currently, Molly serves as a pro bono supervising attorney for Federal Reentry Court Clinic with the Supervision to Aid Reentry (STAR) Program of the U.S. District Court for the Eastern District of Pennsylvania.
+She was recognized in 2019 by the United States District Court for the Eastern District of Pennsylvania for her valuable contributions to the program.
 She also serves as co-chair of the Young Friends of the Youth Sentencing and Re-entry Project, a Philadelphia-based non-profit that works to keep children out of adult jails and to bring home people sentenced as children to life in prison without the possibility of parole.
 Additionally, Molly is an observer on the Greater Philadelphia Cultural Alliance’s Board of Directors through the Philadelphia Bar Foundation’s Board Observer Program.